Vyral/base-template/_posts/2018-06-13-the-fatal-flaw-in-zillows-design.md

 Why shouldn’t you trust Zillow to help you find your next home?

 Utah is a non-disclosure state, meaning we’re one of the very few states that disclose private sales of real estate.
-As such, **Zillow has a hard time identifying the true value of a property**; there are many things to consider when it comes to valuing a home, only some of which are accessible to the website.
+As such, **Zillow has a hard time identifying the true value of a property.** Also, &nbsp;there are many things to consider when it comes to valuing a home, and only some of which are...

 **Zillow also doesn’t show 100% of what is available on the MLS**; oftentimes, they’ll show homes that aren’t even on the market anymore.
 Many brokerages opt out of the Zillow feed, so you’re not getting the full scope of what’s actually on the market.